heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 This is an optional section.
 Feel free to skip it if you do not have time.

+- Are you able to implement a simple CRUD API for another resource (e.g., products, orders, books, movies, etc.)?
 - Are you able to document the API you have just created using the OpenAPI Specification?
 You can use the official documentation to help you:
   <https://javalin.io/tutorials/openapi-example>.